 Opportunistically Seek New Products and New Markets.
-On December 31, 2014 the Company completed its acquisition of Henderson, which gave the Company Henderson's full line of product offerings and access to its network of dealers.
-Previously, on May 6, 2013, the Company acquired substantially all of the assets of TrynEx, including its full line of product offerings and access to its network of authorized dealers.
-We expect to continue to consider external growth opportunities within the snow and ice control industry and other equipment or component markets.
-We did not complete any material acquisitions during the year ended December 31, 2015.
+On July 15, 2016, we completed our acquisition of Dejana, which we believe significantly strengthens our position as a premier manufacturer and up-fitter of vehicle attachments and equipment.
+Adding the Dejana business is expected to diversify our revenue streams and reduce the influence of weather on the overall business going forward.
+On December 31, 2014, we completed our acquisition of Henderson, which gave us Henderson's full line of product offerings and access to its network of dealers.
 We plan to continue to evaluate other acquisition opportunities within our industry that can help us expand our distribution reach, enhance our technology and as a consequence improve the breadth and depth of our product lines.
 We also consider diversification opportunities in adjacent markets that complement our business model and could offer us the ability to leverage our core competencies to create stockholder value.

 Increase Our Industry Leading Market Share.
-We plan to leverage our industry leading position, distribution network and new product innovation capabilities to capture market share in the North American snow and ice control equipment market, focusing our primary efforts on increasing penetration in those North American markets where we believe our overall market share is less than 50%, including the heavy duty truck market.
+In our Work Truck Attachments segment, we plan to leverage our industry leading position, distribution network and new product innovation capabilities to capture market share in the North American snow and ice control equipment market, focusing our primary efforts on increasing penetration in those North American markets where we believe our overall market share is less than 50%, including the heavy duty truck market.
 We also plan to continue growing our presence in the snow and ice control equipment market outside of North America, particularly in Asia and Europe, which we believe could provide significant growth opportunities in the future.
+At our Work Truck Solutions segment, we plan to leverage our regional market leading position and utilize our Douglas Dynamics Management System to further penetrate up-fit markets and to grow our customer base.